stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-equality-vs-equity.md

 keywords: []
 ---

-now I need to download this image as three different files.
-1  as an optimised jpg og image, 2 as a optimised webp thats 780px wide and the 3rd as this high res version.
-Each file name should be the kebab case post title.
-The OG image and 780px wide featured files shoudl have a modifier on the end of the file name; for the `--og-img` and `--featured-img`

 ## What an inclusive team means to me
 An inclusive team values and respects diverse perspectives, ensuring every voice is heard and appreciated.
-It fosters a culture of belonging where all team members feel supported, regardless of their background or identity.
-Inclusive teams create an environment where collaboration thrives, and everyone has equal opportunities to contribute and grow.
+It fosters a culture of belonging, where all team members feel supported, regardless of their background or identity.
+Inclusive teams create an environment where collaboration thrives, giving everyone equal opportunities to contribute and grow.

-In more simple terms I belive an inclusive team is one where we celebrate differences and everyone feels they can be part of shaping how the team operates.
+Simply put, I believe an inclusive team is one that celebrates differences, where everyone feels they can be part of shaping how the team operates.

 ## How is equality different from equity?